alexandermehks/snowgres/readme.md

 ## Dynamic integration from snowflake to postgres

 Importing data from snowflake and inserting it into local postgres database.
 This code is used in production codebases but it was written under 2 days since a problem came up that needed to be solved quickly.
+It works as it should, but could need some refactoring.

 ## JSON as input
 The program takes JSON data as input which looks like this: